“It takes 20 years to build a reputation and five minutes to ruin it - think about that and you’ll do things differently" - Warren Buffett

 When business is good, it can be easy to forget the need to keep building on your reputation.
 This is exactly when you should be reaching out to those who have helped make you a success.

-Ask clients for testimonials and add to your website and social media pages.
+Ask clients for testimonials on social media and Google reviews.
 Genuine reviews resonate with others and are likely to entice new customers your way.

 Mind your manners

-Great customer service is built over years, so do your best to maintain a daily professional standard in the way you deal with the public.
+A great customer service record is built over years, so do your best to maintain a daily professional standard in the way you deal with the public.

 You can’t please them all